-For example, consider a leader planning to launch a key initiative and realizes that the start date falls on a religious holiday being observed by some team members (a list of common holidays may be found here).
+For example, consider a leader planning to launch a key initiative and realizes that the start date falls on a religious holiday being observed by some team members.
 If it is not imperative that the initiative be launched on that particular date, consider whether it would be feasible to change the date so those affected team members may participate.
 Of course, conflicts will occur and not every observance can be accommodated.
 But the good faith effort to value differences and foster belonging is consistent with our efforts to support one another and create a great place to work.

-With respect to patient care, we value differences and foster belonging by being mindful of barriers to care and communication.
-Teams are encouraged to review policies on Interpretation Services while caring for patients who are limited English proficient and/or deaf and hard of hearing, and non-discrimination against patients and companions.
-If you have questions about these policies, please reach out to the policy owners; and feel free to engage the system diversity, equity, and inclusion team (diversityinclusion@bannerhealth.com) to learn more about how they can support you and your team to promote a more diverse, inclusive, and equitable workplace for all.
+With respect to patient care or interactions with members, we value differences and foster belonging by being mindful of barriers to care and communication.
+Teams are encouraged to review policies on Interpretation Services while caring for patients or interacting with members who are limited English proficient and/or deaf and hard of hearing, and non-discrimination against patients/members and companions.
+If you have questions about these policies, please reach out to the policy owners; and feel free to engage the system diversity, equity, and inclusion team (diversity inclusion@bannerhealth.com) to learn more about how they can support you and your team to promote a more diverse, inclusive, and equitable workplace for all or visit_here.